GabeScott/standard-works-vault/General Conference/2006 October - In the Arms of His Love.md

 Relief Society means sacrifice.
 I am always moved by this simple verse of Anne Campbell, written in behalf of her child.
 Said she:

-You are the trip I did not take;
+>You are the trip I did not take;

-You are the pearls I cannot buy;
+>You are the pearls I cannot buy;

-You are my blue Italian lake;
+>You are my blue Italian lake;

-You are my piece of foreign sky.
+>You are my piece of foreign sky.

-(“To My Child,” quoted in Charles L. Wallis, ed., The Treasure Chest [1965], 54)
+>

 Many of you are mothers.
 You are responsible for the nurture and upbringing of your children.
 When you grow old and your hair turns white, you will not ask about the fancy clothes you once wore, the cars you drove, or the large house in which you lived.
 Your burning question will be, “How have my children turned out?”

 If they have turned out well, you will be grateful.
 If otherwise, there will be only small consolation for you.

 I have written elsewhere: “God bless you, mothers.
-When all the victories and defeats of men’s efforts are tallied, when the dust of life’s battles begins to settle, when all for which we labor so hard in this world of conquest fades before our eyes, you will be there, you must be there, as the strength for a new generation, the ever-improving onward movement of the race” (One Bright, Shining Hope [2006], 18).
+When all the victories and defeats of men’s efforts are tallied, when the dust of life’s battles begins to settle, when all for which we labor so hard in this world of conquest fades before our eyes, you will be there, you must be there, as the strength for a new generation, the ever-improving onward movement of the race” (*One Bright, Shining Hope* \[2006\], 18).

 Some years ago in the Salt Lake Tabernacle, Elder Marion D. Hanks conducted a panel discussion.
 Included in that panel was an attractive and able young woman, divorced, the mother of seven children then ranging in ages from 7 to 16.
 She said that one evening she went across the street to deliver something to a neighbor.
 Listen to her words, as I recall them: